sagoez/workflow/README.md

 - 📚 **Event Journaling**: Every parameter substitution is persisted as an event (because what if you need to replay that `kubectl get pods -n {{namespace}}` resolution?)
 - 🌍 **Multi-language Support**: Parameter prompt errors in English AND Spanish (porque los errores de parámetros son internacionales)
 - 🔄 **Command Chaining**: Workflows can trigger other workflows (because parameterized recursion is fun)
-- 📦 **Pluggable Storage**: Swap between in-memory and... well, just in-memory for now (but the abstraction is there!)
+- 📦 **Pluggable Storage**: Swap between in-memory and RocksDB for persistent event sourcing (because your workflow selections are too important to lose)

 ## Usage